BruvLio/web-module-project-redux/README.md

 * [ ] Connect the displayFavorites state to the Movie and MovieHeader component.

 #### Build out the favorites actions
-> *Now is your chance to build our all the rest of the app on your own.
+> *Now is your chance to build out all the rest of the app on your own.
 You can do this!*

 1. Add in reducer cases, action creators and event handler code for the following actions:
   - toggleFavorites : Switches the displayFavorites state value between true and false.
 When displayFavorites is true, the favorite button does not show on the Movie page.